Action: TRC And The Four R's

 It provides an overview of the 94 Calls to Action.

-In your groups, read and respond to the guiding questions in your Student Notebook.
+In groups or as a class, read and respond to questions in your Student Writing Activities Workbook.

 Awareness